 endpoint: https://192.168.1.100:6443

-This config describes everything about the node: network settings, disk layout, Kubernetes version, kernel arguments, system extensions, CNI configuration — everything.
+This config describes everything about the node: network settings, disk layout, Kubernetes version, kernel arguments, system extensions, CNI configuration, all of it.

 talosctl apply-config --nodes 192.168.1.10 --file controlplane.yaml

-Talos doesn’t “configure” the node — it becomes the config.
-The node converges to the desired state.
-If you change the config and apply it again, the node converges to the new state.
+Talos doesn’t “configure” the node so much as the node becomes the config.
+It converges to the desired state.
+Change the config, apply again, and the node converges to the new state.
+Same declarative mental model as Kubernetes, just one layer down the stack.

 GitOps All The Way Down

-Because everything is in YAML configs, Talos integrates perfectly with GitOps workflows.
+Because everything in Talos is YAML, it drops straight into a GitOps workflow.
 My setup looks like this:

 infrastructure/